sivasankarsani/leanpro/README.md

 # Finoramic Assignments
-Added all snipt code into a single file.
+Added all snippt code into a single file.

+# This is for learns and configs.